CURRICULUM & CREDITS

 Wheaton College (Center for Global & Experiential Learning): 630.752.7309, [email protected]

 If your college isn’t listed here, don’t despair!
-Find your off-programs office or go see your Registrar about studying at Gordon.
+Find your off-campus study programs office or go see your Registrar about studying at Gordon.

 What about safety?
 Safety is on everyone’s mind these days and no one can guarantee the safety of students in these situations.
 However, Gordon takes every precaution possible to ensure that students are not placed in harm’s way.
 We do this by assuring that the following steps are in place: